::text_stats() wordcountaddin

 Please follow the following guidelines for all drafts of your final paper:

-• All papers will be written in R Markdown.
+- All papers will be written in Quarto as Manuscripts

-• Include link to GitHub repository (where necessary) as a citation (even if it’s private)!
+.
+The BibTeX database for this page looks like this. - Include a link to your GitHub repository (where necessary) as a citation (even if it’s private)!

-• Figures should be in a figure environment (in LaTeX).
-If the figure is generated as a plot in R, name the chunk and use the fig.cap chunk option.
-If the figure is an external image, use knitr::include_graphics().
-All Figures must be referenced explicitly in the text by number.
+- All Figures must be referenced explicitly in the text by number.
 Figures should have expansive captions that tell the reader what they are supposed to see in the figure.
 All figures should have readable axis labels and explicit units.
 Figures should be mostly self-explanatory!
 Spend more time gussying up the figures – not less!
-Recall the SDS 192 standards for Aesthetics, Context, and Markdown.

-• Put any pieces of code in backticks (`).
+- Put any pieces of code in backticks (`).
 That includes names of packages, functions, variable names, and even certain strings.
 For bits of actual code, use a chunk.
-Note that R Markdown supports chunks in many languages, including Python, SQL, and bash.
+Note that Quarto supports chunks in many languages, including Python, SQL, and bash.

 wordcountaddin::text_stats()